binggaofw/Test/README.md

 After user drag item to right.
 (TODO: the dragged item need to removed from left side)
 ## the library react-dnd does not support multiple items drag and drop.
 Please see this github [issue](https://github.com/react-dnd/react-dnd/issues/14)
 ![](screenshots/3.png)

+## Dockerize the application
+This application also can be run through docker and docker-compose

+Install the docker and docker-compose first and run `docker-compose build` to build docker images then run `docker-compose up` to start the app, and open localhost:3000 in browser can open the app at the end run `docker-compose stop` to shutdown the app.